alexcusack/book-whisperer/README.md

-## Gossiper
+## Book whisperer

-This is a demo implementation of gossip protocol.
+This is a demo implementation of gossip protocol implemented in javascript.

 Each client has a favorite book that changes every 10 seconds.
 The objective is that all nodes are aware of each other node's favorite book.